It’s time for the quiz, Mom.

 I used my notes to see if I can resolve, but his case has been varying.
 Took to his pediatrician, and she confirmed that he got Influenza Type B virus (with a swab test)

 Started with lack of appetite on Friday evening, and Saturday he complained that he was dizzy when he woke up.
 He looked tired, sat down most of the time during outdoor activities.
 He had 102 fever on Saturday afternoon.

 My wife gave Tylenol (her cut off is 101/102 for fever.
 No point in arguing with the boss 🙂

 Gave __________ in late evening, as I felt he was stuporous, sleepy & said that he felt dizzy whenever he stood up.
 Odd thing was that he was hungry.

 On Sun, noticed he was thirsty, and eyes were glassy.
 Gave _________ in water twice and he was fine during the day with 101 fever.
-Was able to watch the Superbowl (Hey, weren’t your guys in it?
+Was able to watch the Super Bowl.
+(Hey, weren’t your guys in it?
 The Eagles?) and enjoyed watching some shows in his bed.
-Appetite & thirst was good (he likes Sufficient-C, by the way).
+Appetite & thirst were good (he likes Sufficient-C, by the way).

 But got fever again Sunday night around 10pm.

 I gave _________ (2 pellets) as it was dry heat, active, thirsty.
 Also had to give Tylenol.
 (Don’t say it!)